robmarshdev/hcc_serverless/README.md

 This will run the importer for the first time and means you won't have to wait 24 hours.

 **6. Visit the dynamically created endpoint that is output when you ran serverless deploy i.e. `https://5p4rtvzt5i.execute-api.eu-west-2.amazonaws.com/dev/`**

+### Removal

+The movie importer is a scheduled event that will run every 24 hours from when you deploy this application.
+Assuming you don't want it running for the rest of time, run the following command...

+`yarn remove`

 ### Disclaimer